siddiqodiq/Simple-chatbot-website-with-Ollama-or-dify-AI-APi-using-Next-js/README.md

 ---

 ## 💬 Feedback
-For any questions, feedback, or suggestions, please reach out via [siddiqodiq.me].
+For any questions, feedback, or suggestions, please reach out via https://siddiqodiq.me
 ```